microsoft/Cream/TinyViT/README.md

 - [Evaluation](./docs/EVALUATION.md)

 ## Pretrain a TinyViT model on ImageNet
-For the proposed fast pretraining distillation, we need to save teacher sparse logits firstly, then pretrain a model.
+:beginner: For the proposed fast pretraining distillation, we need to **save teacher sparse logits** firstly, then **pretrain a model**.

 - [How to save teacher sparse logits?](./docs/SAVE_TEACHER_LOGITS.md)
 - [Let's train a TinyViT model](./docs/TRAINING.md)

 ## Citation

-:mega: If this repo is helpful for you, please consider to cite it.
-Thank you! :)
+If this repo is helpful for you, please consider to cite it. :mega: Thank you! :)

 ```bibtex
 @InProceedings{tiny_vit,